milosptr/T-488-MAPP-A1/README.md

 The following additional features have been implemented beyond the core requirements:

+1. **Drag and Drop**: Custom-built drag-and-drop system for moving tasks between lists.
+Users can long-press a task card and drag it to any column on the board.
+The dragged card renders in an overlay layer above all other content, with visual feedback on both the placeholder and target drop zones.
+Built with React Native Gesture Handler and Reanimated for smooth 60fps interactions.

-1. **Board Templates**: Users can choose from 5 predefined board templates when creating a new board (Everyday Kanban, Project Management, Study Planner, Trip Planner, Content Planning).
+2. **Board Templates**: Users can choose from 5 predefined board templates when creating a new board (Everyday Kanban, Project Management, Study Planner, Trip Planner, Content Planning).
 Each template comes with pre-configured lists and colors for quick setup.

-2. **Persistent Data Storage**: All data is stored persistently using AsyncStorage with Zustand middleware.
+3. **Persistent Data Storage**: All data is stored persistently using AsyncStorage with Zustand middleware.
 Data survives app restarts, providing a true mobile app experience.

-3. **Reset Store Functionality**: A reset button in the Boards screen header allows users to reset all data back to the initial sample state, useful for testing and demonstration.
+4. **Reset Store Functionality**: A reset button in the Boards screen header allows users to reset all data back to the initial sample state, useful for testing and demonstration.

-4. **Dark/Light Theme Support**: Full theme support with automatic system color scheme detection.
+5. **Dark/Light Theme Support**: Full theme support with automatic system color scheme detection.
 All UI components adapt to the user's preferred appearance setting.

-5. **Edit Functionality**: Complete CRUD operations for all entities - boards, lists, and tasks can all be edited after creation, not just created and deleted.
+6. **Edit Functionality**: Complete CRUD operations for all entities - boards, lists, and tasks can all be edited after creation, not just created and deleted.

+7. **Haptic Feedback**: Tactile feedback on interactions including button presses, task completion, drag-and-drop, and destructive actions using expo-haptics.

 ## Technologies Used